 The answer is yes!
 The combination of citronella oil and kerosene (lamp oil) is an ancient technique of keeping pests away, and it also improves the fragrance of kerosene.
 But, unfortunately, you won’t be able to keep citronella alive for much longer.

-Alternative Fuels for Tiki TorchesOpens in a new tab.
+Alternative Fuels for Tiki Torches

 This article discusses the most recent tiki torch fuel choices available today.
 As a result, there is no longer a need to put up with excessive soot and smoke.